calmm-js/partial.lenses/README.md

 If you allow us to make changes to your PR, it can make the process
 smoother:
 [Allowing changes to a pull request branch created from a fork](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/).
+We also welcome starting the PR sooner, before it is ready to be merged, rather than later so we know what is going on and can help.

 Aside from the code changes, a PR should also include tests, and documentation.